 We offer a number of risk-management tools, including stop-loss orders and guaranteed stop-loss orders.
 A stop-loss order may help you manage your exposure by setting a price level beyond which you are not prepared to risk any more of your capital on a position.
 When used effectively, a stop-loss order should automatically close your position if the price of the relevant instrument moves against you and reaches the price level where you wish to exit that position.

 It's important to remember that regular and trailing stop-losses may not protect you from market gapping or slippage.
 For 100% certainty that your stop-loss will be executed at the exact price you want, you can use guaranteed stop-loss orders, for a small premium charge.
-Other risk-management features include trailing stop-loss orders and take-profit orders.
-For more details please read our Order Execution Policy.
+Other risk-management features include trailing stop-loss orders and take-profit market orders.
+For more details please read our Order Execution Policy on our spread betting legal documents page

 Spread betting can be a cost-efficient way to speculate on new markets.
 We offer prices on thousands of shares, plus currencies, indices, commodities and treasuries from across the globe.
 View our full range of spread betting markets.